parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 - Donwload S3DIS [Download Form](https://docs.google.com/forms/d/e/1FAIpQLScDimvNMCGhy_rmBA2gHfDu3naktRm6A8BPwAWWDv-Uhm6Shw/viewform?c=0&w=1&fbzx=5903082483074287663) ✅
     - Understand how S3DIS is composed
     - Okay each data sample has annotations foler and the PC data
-    - I can never ever ever convert NYU to this format....
+    - I can never ever ever convert NYU into this format....
     - So, I need to convert NYU into the preprocessed format of the S3DIS
 - Find the neccessary matrices for the conversion process ✅
     - Understand how NYU depth V2 is formatted